Audit readiness checklist

 What to collect before the audit can start.

 Rough information is enough.
 The point is to make one workflow inspectable without exposing private accounts, customer lists, or production systems.
+If any item is missing, gather it before treating the 72-hour timeline as ready to begin.

 InputSafe version to shareWhy it matters